ironbar/orangutan/reports/03_Data_Preparation.md

 Let's think of other arenas that could require spatial reasoning:
 * Elevated food
 * Hidden food that requires to move boxes to find it
+* Arena with traps.
+There could be holes without escape that the agent needs to avoid

 ### 6. Generalization
 >This category includes variations of the environment that may look **superficially different** to the agent even though the properties and solutions to problems remain the same.
 These are still all specified by the standard configuration files.